Your Confidence Resume 1-2-3

 Step 1.

-Write a brief summary of who you are, what you are good at, what you like, and what is important to you.
-Consider mentioning your sport, event and/or position, as well as your strengths outside of sport.
+*Consider mentioning your event and/or position, as well as your strengths outside of sport.

 Step 2.